 It is necessary to take some time and research on the dos and don’ts and create a perfect personal statement.
 They can be written in different scenarios.
 Listed are examples of personal statements from different angles.
 They can be helpful in assisting you to come up with an outstanding personal statement.

 People have different reasons as to why they would want to take a career break.
 It can be due to a long-term illness, traveling or parental leave.
 One can find it a hassle to put down such a CV.
 However, the worst mistake that you can make is to leave it out in your CV.
 Failure to address such issues on a CV is a mistake that can cost you.

 When coming up with a personal statement, you can answer the following questions:

 - Who you are

 - Skills and important things you can bring to the company

 A career break can be mentioned in this section, however, taking a lot of space is not recommended.
 Your cover letter is the place to give detailed information about it.
 You can use your personal statement to explain and focus on your career’s success before taking your break.

 Personal Statement Example

 A personal statement is important when you have decided to make changes in your career path.
 It gives you a chance to market your transferable skills that are relevant to your new role or in the industry.
-It is vital to make sure to talk about your primary skills, give reasons for the career change and show enthusiasm to the new career.
+It is vital to make sure to talk about your primary skills, give reasons for the career change, and show enthusiasm for the new career.

 Personal Statement Template for Job: